Welcome!

 I'm Zu Er "Skye" Guan, and I'm a games-focused

-Game Studio Program, teaching mostly undergraduate college students soft skills, project management, and fundamental game design and development skills and workflows.I am also the Project Manager, Game Designer, & Programmer at Team Robo, an indie studio known for their first game, Tomorrow Will Be Dying.
+I'm currently the PD Instructor at the EGD Collective in charge of the Professional Development curriculum and the Exploration Game Studio Program, teaching mostly undergraduate college students soft skills, communication skills, production, project management, and fundamental game design and development skills and workflows.I am also the Project Manager, Game Designer, & Programmer at Team Robo, an indie studio known for their first game, Tomorrow Will Be Dying.

 My favorite games include Baldur's Gate 3, Final Fantasy XIV, Rimworld, Stardew Valley, Old School RuneScape, League of Legends, and Overcooked!
 2.Fun fact!
 My cat's name is Pudding, and my dogs' names are Mango & July!